ooyeku/Engine12/docs/troubleshooting.md

 **Problem**: Segmentation fault when serving static files.

 **Solution**: This was a memory management issue that has been fixed.
+The framework now:
+1. Properly duplicates mount path strings before passing to the router
+2. Uses persistent memory for route patterns
+3. Ensures FileServer instances are stored and not freed prematurely

 Ensure you're using the latest version of Engine12.
-The framework now properly manages memory for static file mount paths and FileServer instances.

 **Problem**: Static files work initially but fail after some requests.